pigarmahdar/Reflective-Sideboard/README.md

-# Reflective Sideboard: A Primer
+# Reflective Sideboard

-I’m Pigar.
+> A private, distraction-free journal for documenting your Magic: The Gathering journey.
+No tracking, no stats—just space to reflect on the cards, the brews, and the pods.

 My days are usually spent in student support, but my evenings—and the small, quiet spaces in between—are often spent with Magic: The Gathering.

 I built **Reflective Sideboard** because I wanted a space that felt different from the usual MTG tools.
 So much of the community focuses on optimization: the most efficient decks, the fastest wins, the linear path to victory.
 I found myself wanting something else.
 I wanted a way to document my journey through the game, especially those weekly commander pods at my LGS.
 I wanted a place to sit with the cards I brewed, to track the interactions I discovered, and most importantly, to reflect on how I played and how I behaved in the pod.